albertattard/presentation-java-versions-a-migration-strategy/README.md

 ## Examples

-- Is Java backwards compatible?
+- Isn't Java backwards compatible?
     - [Example of a removed Java API](/examples/is-java-backwards-compatible-api)
     - [Example of incompatible library](/examples/is-java-backwards-compatible-lib)
-- A newer dependency version may not play well with other dependencies
+- A newer version of a dependency may not play well with other dependencies
     - [Example of incompatible libraries](/examples/newer-dependency-version-may-not-play-well-together)
 - Are the tests really running?
     - [Example of tests not running by the test framework](/examples/are-the-tests-running)